mkb/riak-shim/README.md

     # Return hashified version of your class
   end

+  def self.from_hash(key)
+    # Return a fresh instance of your class populated by the hash provided
+  end

   def fields_to_index
     # Return an Array of hash keys you would like placed into a secondary index.
     # Return an empty Array if you don't know what this means.  :)